-You may be considering using fertility awareness based methods (FABMs) as a contraceptive.
+You may be considering using fertility awareness based methods (FABMs) for family planning.
 But perhaps you’re wondering if they are as effective as some hormonal contraceptives.
-Here’s some reassurance, one study found the sympto-thermal method of fertility awareness to be 99.6% effective in preventing pregnancy.
-So, if you want a reliable method of birth control but without the negative side effects of hormonal contraceptives, read on!
+Here’s some reassurance, one study found the Symptothermal Method of fertility awareness to be 99.6% effective in preventing pregnancy.
+So, if you want a reliable method of family planning, without the negative side effects of hormonal contraceptives, read on!

-How does fertility awareness work for birth control?
+How do fertility awareness methods work for family planning purposes?

 Fertility awareness works by identifying your ‘fertile window’.
+The fertile window is the time when it is possible to get pregnant.
 This includes the day of ovulation, and the days surrounding it.
 By charting your daily fertility indicators you can determine when you are fertile and make decisions based on your pregnancy intentions.